-See Return of Title IV FUNDS POLICY.
+See 5.10.2 Return of Title IV Funds.

 Additional considerations follow:

-19.2.a Students who receive all failing grades at the end of the term the entire term for which federal assistance was disbursed.
+19.2.1 Students who receive all failing grades at the end of the term

+Financial aid is awarded under the assumption that the student will attend Tennessee Tech for the entire term for which federal assistance was disbursed.
 When the student has failed to earn a passing grade in at least one class for the term, federal regulations require the school to determine whether the student established eligibility for funds disbursed by attending at least one class or participating in any Tennessee Tech academic-related activity.
 If the school cannot verify that the student attended Tennessee Tech, all financial aid must be repaid to the federal and institutional programs.
 The student's bursar account will be charged and the student will be responsible for any balance due.